 The mud was so soft, and little energy was needed to make the holes.
 Mangrove planting is really simple and fun.
 You just have to be very careful with the seedlings, not to cause damage.

 Lucky are the lightweight, for they were not sinking like us.
 You needed to keep moving to avoid sinking.
 But sinking was fun too, especially when you sunk with those who were not sinking.

-Protecting our planet from our negative activities that contribute to climate change.
+Protecting our planet from the negative activities that contribute to climate change.
 Small changes in how we interact with plastics, waste, waterbodies, fashion, etc. These changes are what will result in the big change we need fr our planet.